Throat singing: Terminology

-Throat singing is characteristic of the culture of Mongolic peoples (Mongols, Buryats, Kalmyks) and Tungus-Manchu peoples (Evenks, Evens).
-The term originates from the translation of the Mongol word Xöömei and the Mongolian word Xöömi, which mean throat and guttural, respectively.
-Ethnic groups from Russia, Mongolia, Japan, South Africa, Canada, Italy, China and India, among other countries, accept and normally employ the term throat singing to describe their way of producing voice, song and music.
+Throat singing is characteristic of the Turkic peoples (Tuvans, Tofalars, Altai, Khakass, Yakuts, Kazakhs, Kyrgyz), Mongolic peoples (Mongols, Buryats, Kalmyks) and Tungus-Manchu peoples (Evenks, Evens).
+The term originates from the translation of the Tuvan word Xöömei and the Mongolian word Xöömi, which mean throat and guttural, respectively.
+Ethnic groups from Mongolia, Russia, Japan, South Africa, Canada, Italy, China and India, among other countries, accept and normally employ the term throat singing to describe their way of producing voice, song and music.

+Throat Singing by German Band Cradem Aventure ("The Last Ostrogoths") at the Ritterfestspiele Bad Bentheim.

 The term throat singing is not precise, because any singing technique involves sound generation in the "throat", with the voice being produced at the level of the larynx, which includes the vocal folds and other structures.
 Therefore it would be, in principle, admissible to refer to classical operatic singing or pop singing as "throat singing".
 However, the term throat is not accepted as a part of the official terminology of anatomy (Terminologia Anatomica) and is not technically associated with most of the singing techniques.

 Some authors, performers, coaches, and listeners associate throat singing with overtone singing.
 Throat singing and overtone singing are not synonyms, contrary to what is indicated by some dictionaries (an example being Britannica); however, in some cases, both aspects may be present, such as in the khargyraa technique from Tuva, which uses a deep, tense voice, along with overtone singing.

 "Singing with the throat" may be regarded as a demeaning expression to some singers, since it may imply that the singer is using a high level of effort, resulting in a forced or non-suitable voice.
 The word "throaty" is usually associated with a rough, raspy, breathy or hoarse voice.
 Despite being a term frequently used in the literature starting in the 1960s, some contemporary scholars tend to avoid using throat singing as a general term.

-There is a consistent and enthusiastic international reception for concerts and workshops given by musical groups belonging to the several cultures that incorporate throat singing.
-Besides the traditional ethnic performances, throat singing is also cultivated and explored by musicians belonging to contemporary, rock, new-age, pop, and independent music genres.
+There is an international reception for concerts and workshops given by musical groups belonging to the several cultures that incorporate throat singing.
+Besides the traditional ethnic performances, throat singing has also been explored by musicians belonging to contemporary, rock, new-age, pop, and independent music genres.